madeso/bookshelf/content/books/97things/thing_92.md

 +++
-title = "When Programmers and Testers Collaborate" weight = 92
+title = "92: When Programmers and Testers Collaborate" weight = 92
 +++